Born in Osaka, Japan

 The process of localization of <Angkor Hospital for Children> successfully completed.

-Hand-over the AHC, from <Friends Without A Border> to the newly established Cambodia based NGO <Angkor Hospital for Children International> and Izu continues to serve as a board.
+Hand-over of the AHC, from <Friends Without A Border> to the newly established Cambodia based NGO <Angkor Hospital for Children International> and Izu continues to serve as a board.